RomanBoegli/godbbench/README.md

 Retroactive changes to this schema are still possible but can induce challenges.
 Imagine adding another attribute to an already existing table with millions of data records in it.
 This new column will store a foreign key to a new entity that holds category types, as new data records can from now on be categorized.
-For the sake of completeness, however, this schema manipulation must also include a major data update in order to retrospectively categorise the already existing data records in this table.
+For the sake of completeness, however, this schema manipulation must also include a major data update in order to retrospectively categorize the already existing data records in this table.
 This directly poses the question if the correct category is always derivable.
 This example illustrates the complexity of retrospective schema manipulations.